ros2/ros2_documentation/source/About-ROS.rst

 Summary
 -------

-ROS is used in many areas of robotics.
+ROS is used in many areas of robotics...
 In logistics, it helps robots move goods in warehouses by providing navigation, mapping, motion control, and coordination between multiple robots.
 In manufacturing, it enables advanced tasks such as automated pick-and-place operations using vision systems for accurate handling.
 In healthcare, ROS supports robotic systems that assist with patient care and improve efficiency in clinical workflows.